vsix8625/Build_Barrage/docs/OLMOS.md

   print("Barrfile ended");
 ```

-- `project` is used to generate the output binary path.
+- `target` is used to generate the output binary path.
 - `cflags` and `cflags_release` are automatically selected based on the `build_type`.
 - `defines` and `includes` override the defaults and passed to the compiler.
 - `target_type` library creates both shared and static lib.